 Lacosamide (By mouth)

-Used with other medicines to treat partial seizures in patients who have epilepsy.
+Used with other medicines to treat partial seizures.

 VimpatThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 Do not use it if you had an allergic reaction to lacosamide.

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.